rameshrrl/tweets-deleter/README.md

 Yes!
 This application can delete all your tweets.
 To delete all your tweets you must request your archived data from Twitter.
 [How to download your Twitter archive?](https://help.twitter.com/en/managing-your-account/accessing-your-twitter-data)

 After downloading your archive, extract it.
 Then inside the `data` folder, you can find a file called `tweet.js`.
-Open `tweet.js` file, remove the default array name something starts like `window...` and leave the `array` untouched.
-Now use the same file and call the API with the key name called `file` with the `tweet.js` file from any API client.
+Use the same file and call the API with the key name called `file` from any API client.
 Now the deleting process is initiated.

 ```console
 POST {{baseURL}}/delete-all